weavolutionmage/drachenwald/offices/seneschal/lawproposal5_v0.md

 6.03.2.1 The Coronet will return the Principality to Drachenwald and take their rightful places among the Viscounty.

-6.03.2.2 The Crown of Drachenwald shall crown the Crown Prince and Princess of the incipient Kingdom as its first Sovereign and Consort.
+6.03.2.2 The Crown of Drachenwald shall crown the **Heirs** ~~Crown Prince and Princess~~ of the incipient Kingdom as its first Sovereign and Consort.

 6.03.2.3 ~~The respective Crowns~~ **The Crown of Drachenwald and the Crown of the new kingdom** shall formally sign the treaty into effect.